 When in Italy make a point of drinking in local wine bars known as enoteca.
 They're authentic and by far the best places to try the country's incredible variety of regional wines, not to mention excellent antipasti.

-For wine tasting, we suggest you visit Barolo, which gives the name of Italian wine.
+One of the best things to do in Italy for wine tasting is visit to Barolo, which gives the name of Italian wine.
 It’s a small village with peach- and ochre-washed houses set among extensive vineyards.
 A steady stream of wealthy gastronomes and wine connoisseurs come here for the Enoteca Regionale del Barolo and the WiMu Wine Museum housed in a turreted castle on Piazza Falletti.

 For a more quirky take on the wine industry, there’s the original Museo dei Cavatappi, or Corkscrew Museum, at Piazza Castello.